-Many of you have a card in your wallet that could potentially save you hundreds of dollars, and you’re not even aware of it.
-We’re talking about your Costco card; the one you use to buy 36-pack rolls of toilet paper and boxes of breakfast cereal large enough to feed your high school graduating class—is also a passport to car rental discounts.
+Looking for a cheap car rental?
+Your Costco card—the one you use to buy 36-pack rolls of toilet paper and boxes of breakfast cereal large enough to feed your high school graduating class—is also a passport to car rental discounts.

-The humble Costco membership can be a gold mine of car rental deals.
-Here at AutoSlash, we spend a heck of a lot of time analyzing car rental pricing.
-After looking at thousands of reservations, we can tell you with a great deal of certainty that if you’re not a Costco member, you're missing out on a wealth of great car rental discount codes that’ll many times beat almost every other rate out there.
+At AutoSlash, we spend a lot of time analyzing car rental pricing.
+We compare rates, factor in memberships, and crunch the numbers on discounts and deals.
+Our conclusion: If you're not a Costco member, you're missing out on a wealth of great car rental discount codes that very often beat every other rate out there.